-Figure 4: Small-Scale (LENSTM) (a) Cooling Rate and (b) Thermal Gradient
+Figure 4: Small-Scale (a) Cooling Rate and (b) Thermal Gradient

-Representative results for the dimensionless cooling rate are plotted in Fig. 4 (a) as a function of relative depth within the melt pool for selected values of $\overline{a}/\overline{l}$ .
-The relative depth within the melt pool varies in the range $0 \le \overline{z}0/\overline{z}m \le 1$ , where $\overline{z}m$ is the maximum depth of the melt pool for
+Representative results for the dimensionless cooling rate are plotted in Fig. 4 (a) as a function of relative depth within the melt pool for selected values of $\overline{a}/\overline{l}$.
+The relative depth within the melt pool varies in the range $0 \le \overline{z}0/\overline{z}m \le 1$, where \overline{z}m is the maximum depth of the melt pool for the given value of \overline{T}m .
+As seen in the figure, the cooling rate decreases (and ultimately becomes negative) as the point heat source approaches the edge.
+This is in keeping with the increase in melt pool size illustrated in Fig. 3, which is somewhat analogous to an increase in incident energy.
+The negative cooling rate signifies heating (as opposed to cooling) of the melt pool boundary, as there is nowhere for the heat to go at the free-edge.
+Representative results for the dimensionless thermal gradient are shown in Fig. 4 (b).
+The thermal gradient decreases as the beam approaches the free edge, which is again analogous to an increase in incident energy.
+However, the thermal gradient appears to be somewhat less sensitive to the free edge than the cooling rate, particularly near the surface of the deposit.

-Effect of Free-Edge on Large-Scale Processes
+Effect of Free-Edge for Large-Scale Processes

-Figure 5: Large-Scale Melt Pool Geometry, $\overline{T}m = 0.5$
+Figure 5: Large-Scale Melt Pool Geometry, $\overline{T}m = 0.1$